blogfoster/hapi-demo/README.md

 # hapi-demo [![Build Status](https://travis-ci.org/blogfoster/hapi-demo.svg?branch=master)](https://travis-ci.org/blogfoster/hapi-demo)

-This Repo is a Hapi plugin, that adds the possibily to define demo handlers.
+This Repo is a Hapi plugin, that adds the possibility to define demo handlers.

-The demo handler will be called instead of the original handler of certain conditions are met.
+The demo handler will be called instead of the original handler, if certain conditions are met.

-A possible use-case is, if one want's to setup routes with demo date but does not want to add any additional code into the existing code-base and instead define separated demo handlers.
+A possible use-case is to setup routes with demo data, but without adding additional code into the existing code-base.

 ## install